bitwiseworks/python-os2/Doc/faq/programming.rst

 * ``import`` statements
 * active code (including globals that are initialized from imported values).

-van Rossum doesn't like this approach much because the imports appear in a strange place, but it does work.
+Van Rossum doesn't like this approach much because the imports appear in a strange place, but it does work.

 Matthias Urlichs recommends restructuring your code so that the recursive import